astropy/astropy-APEs/APE_specutils.rst

 Abstract
 --------

 Spectroscopy lies at the core of much of astronomy.
 It is the goal of this APE to  coordinate and plan the development of spectroscopic software.
-A number of tools have already been developed within astropy as well in individual packages, and in this APE, we propose the specifications for a Spectrum1D object, and out line a list of tools that are needed by the community.
+A number of tools have already been developed within astropy as well in individual packages, and in this APE, we propose the specifications for a Spectrum1D object, and outline a list of tools that are needed by the community.

 Detailed description
 --------------------

-This section describes the need for the APE.
-It should describe the existing problem that it is trying to solve and why this APE makes the situation better.
-It should include examples of how the new functionality would be used and perhaps some use cases.
+Spectroscopy in astronomy

+Spectrum 1D in specutils

+problems: already has been forked into Spectrum1DRef, not widely adopted, no longer maintained

+issues: order of arguments, reversible wcs/dispersion, using astropy.io

+Need for common analysis tools

+Functionality we want in general spectroscopic tools (specutils, specreduce, or specviz)

+- detecting lines
+- measuring lines
+  - fitting models to lines
+  - measuring equivalent widhts
+  - centroid of lines
+- redshift measurementions
+- heliocentric corrections
+-

 Branches and pull requests